fenago/cockroachdb-terraform/md/Lab_8.md

     ```
-    kill -TERM 4482
+    kill -TERM UPDATE_PROCESSID_NODE1
     ```

     ```
-    kill -TERM 4497
+    kill -TERM UPDATE_PROCESSID_NODE2
     ```

     ```
-    kill -TERM 4503
+    kill -TERM UPDATE_PROCESSID_NODE3
     ```

-    Note:

-    For `node4` and `node5`, the shutdown process will take longer (about a minute each) and will eventually force the nodes to stop.
-    Because only two of the five nodes are now running, the cluster has lost quorum and is no longer operational.
+2. If you do not plan to restart the cluster, you may want to remove the nodes\' data stores and the certificate directories:

     ```
-    kill -TERM 4510
-    ```

-    ```
-    kill -TERM 4622
-    ```

-2. To restart the cluster at a later time, run the same `cockroach start` commands as earlier from the directory containing the nodes\' data stores.

-3. If you do not plan to restart the cluster, you may want to remove the nodes\' data stores and the certificate directories:

-    ```
-    rm -rf node1 node2 node3 node4 node5 certs my-safe-directory
+    rm -rf node1 node2 node3 certs my-safe-directory
     ```